 How safe must the folly be?
 What liability do I have?

 The installation must be a weight-bearing and safe structure in order to withstand public interaction.
 Although Socrates encourages architects to rethink materials, structure and use, it is important to identify possible hazards and mitigate the risks and harm that they may cause.
 Socrates assumes responsibility for the project and works with the winning designers to create a feasible and safe folly.

 The staff of Socrates Sculpture Park will work with recipients to ensure that projects meet all necessary permitting and safety requirements.

 Does the site change from year to year?

-We allocate an area in the southwest corner of the park for the project.
+We allocate an area in the southeast corner of the park for the project.
 We recommend this location because of its proximity to the park’s entrance and storage facilities, where electrical outlets and construction equipment are located.
 To download a site plan indicating the location of Folly within the park, click here.